How To Get Out Of A Car Lease In Ontario

 If you’re wondering why someone else would want to take over your lease, it is because they can get all the benefits of leasing the car without some of the extra costs.
 For example, if you made a larger down payment to reduce the monthly payments when someone else takes over the lease, they get the lower payments without making the down payment.
 It allows people to get into a lease and usually get a better deal.
 The downside is the lease will be for a shorter term, but that might also be what they want.

-Here is a basic summary of how the lease transfer process works:
+Here is a basic summary of how a lease transfer in Ontario works:

-- Pay necessary lease transfer fees to the bank, dealership, and/or manufacturer
+• Pay necessary lease transfer fees and taxes to the bank, dealership, and/or manufacturer

 Depending on the manufacturer of your vehicle, there might be some restrictions on transferring your lease — some will place liability on the original lease owner if the person taking it over fails to make payments, and some do not allow you to transfer it within the first 12 months of the lease, and so on.
 Ensure you read your lease contract thoroughly to check for any restrictions for transferring a lease so you know it is worthwhile.